Demotion/Promotion (See Job Opportunities)

 Deferred Retirement Options (DROP) (See Your Benefits & You)

 The County is committed to providing a workplace free from the effects of the misuse or abuse of controlled substances and alcohol.
 This includes not only drug and alcohol testing but also substance abuse treatment programs coordinated by the Employee Assistance Program (EAP).
 Some federal and state regulations require random drug and alcohol testing for certain job classifications, such as bus operators and commercial driver’s license holders.
-Such testing is administered by the Human Resources Division-Employee/Labor Relations Section.
+Such testing is administered by the Human Resources Division - Labor Relations Section.
 Voluntary self-referral to EAP for substance abuse assessment and referral for treatment is confidential.